XR2Learn/data-collection-module-steamvr/README.md

 ## Compatibility

-The Data Collection Module requires and is compatible with the OpenXR framework.
+The Data Collection Module requires and is compatible with the SteamVR framework.
 If used, the Shimmer module requires a Windows 10 or 11 operating system.

 ## Pre-Installation Steps

-### Google Protobuf<br>
+### Google Protobuf
 Follow the guide at https://github.com/GameWorkstore/google-protobuf-unity

 ### System.IO.Ports